Rear Suspension, Differential and Drivetrain

 ...and with the other sections of the exhaust cleaned back to shiny stainless, it was set aside to await refitting to the car.
 Leaving it off gave me better access to the chassis for repainting and, of course, to the propshaft, which was also removed for overhaul.
 A pair of new Universal Joints, a strip and repaint was an afternoon's work:

 As you can see in the earlier pictures, I'd already sandblasted the driveshafts in readiness for paint or powdercoating.
 As they'd been sat for several months, surface rusting had taken place necessitating a further session in the sandblaster.
 I decided that painting would suffice so the splined sections and the bores for the UJ cups were masked off and the parts primed, then painted satin black.
+Once dry, new joints were installed:

 The similarly-rusting hub carriers were also re-blasted and painted:

 One of the things that took some time resolving was the issue of new bonded rubber ('Metalastik') bushes for the wishbones (A-frames in TVR terminology) and the lower differential mounts.
 They are, according to several sources including TVR specialists and internet know-alls, 'specials', 'unobtainable', 'obsolete', 'made in Lancaster' - and, of course the old favourite 'best replaced with Polyurethane'.
 My view of PU is best summed up as 'bollocks', and expensive bollocks at that.
-To be fair, extensive reading, calling and browsing (including contacting some of the former factory guys) did suggest that the original bushes weren't on a shelf anywhere easily to hand.
+To be fair, extensive reading, calling and browsing (including contacting some of the former factory guys, now independent suppliers) did suggest that the original bushes weren't on a shelf anywhere easily to hand.
 But 'specials'?
 I doubt it.
 The bushes are Imperial sizes.
 I'd have thought that if TVR had approached a bush manufacturer in the early-mid 1980s and asked for a brand-new bush, then surely it would have been to Metric sizes?
 More likely, the bush supplier looked at what they had lying around on a shelf and off-loaded them onto TVR, rather than tooling-up for some oddball size.
 So no, I don't believe that these bushes are anything mystical.
 I'm fairly confident I've ruled out Jaguar and Landrover as donor vehicles; nothing on any Ford or Vauxhall that I can find is the same so I suspect they were probably used on a milk-float or the Sherpa van or something equally bizarre - and as Lancaster isn't a million miles from Leyland, who knows? ;o) Speaking of Leyland, with typical British motor industry cheapness - sorry, ingenuity - the original Sherpa was built using lots of bits carried forward from earlier vehicles, all of which used Imperial fittings.
-Years later, under LDV, a lot of bits were changed to Metric sizes.
+Years later, rebranded as LDV, a lot of bits were changed to Metric sizes.

 Anyway, I couldn't find anything off-the-shelf that would fit.
 But I could find suppliers of bonded bushes, including Trelleborg who now own the Metalastik brand.
 Despite the massive range of sizes they stock, I couldn't find exactly what I wanted - but I did find something that has the right inner and outer diameters, just too long.
 Still, where there's a lathe, there's a way, so I stuck my neck out and ordered ten bushes.